Gant/Gant/README_Install.txt

 Using a Bazaar Branch or a Checkout of the Subversion Repository
 ----------------------------------------------------------------

-You first need to get a working tree.
+You first need to get a source tree.
 If you want to use the Bazaar branch as your source then:

     bzr branch lp:~russel/gant/trunk